Debalent/ScoutVision/README.md

 ## 🚀 Revolutionary Platform Overview

 ScoutVision Pro is the world's first comprehensive sports intelligence platform, combining cutting-edge AI with real-time analytics to transform every aspect of football decision-making.
-From preventing million-dollar injuries to optimizing transfer investments and enhancing betting accuracy, we deliver actionable insights that drive results.
+From preventing million-dollar injuries to optimizing transfer investments, we deliver actionable insights that drive results.

-**Market Position:** First-to-market AI platform combining injury prevention, transfer intelligence, and live betting analytics in a single solution.
+**Market Position:** First-to-market AI platform combining injury prevention and transfer intelligence in a single solution.

 ## 🎯 Core Intelligence Modules